error311/FileRise/README.md

       - Uploader information (and optionally who deleted it)
       - Additional metadata (e.g., file type)
   - **Restore Functionality:**
-    - Admins can view trashed files in a modal.
-    - They can restore individual files (with conflict checks) or restore all files back to their original location.
+    - Admins can view trashed files in a modal and restore individual or all files back to their original location (with conflict checks).
   - **Delete Functionality:**
     - Users can permanently delete trashed files via:
       - **Delete Selected:** Remove specific files from the Trash and update `trash.json`.
       - **Delete All:** Permanently remove every file from the Trash after confirmation.
   - **Auto-Purge Mechanism:**
-    - The system automatically purges (permanently deletes) any files in the Trash older than three days, helping manage storage and prevent the accumulation of outdated files.
+    - The system automatically purges files in the Trash older than three days, managing storage and preventing accumulation of outdated files.
-  - **User Interface:**
+  - **Trash UI:**
-    - The trash modal displays details such as file name, uploader/deleter, and the trashed date/time.
+    - The trash modal displays file name, uploader/deleter, and trashed date/time.
-    - Material icons with tooltips visually represent the restore and delete actions.
+    - Material icons with tooltips represent restore and delete actions.

 - **Drag & Drop Cards with Dedicated Drop Zones:**
   - **Sidebar Drop Zone:**
-    - Cards (such as the upload card or folder management card) can be dragged into a dedicated sidebar drop zone for quick access to frequently used operations.
+    - Cards (e.g., upload or folder management) can be dragged into a dedicated sidebar drop zone for quick access to frequently used operations.
     - The sidebar drop zone expands dynamically to accept drops anywhere within its visual area.
   - **Top Bar Drop Zone:**
     - A top drop zone is available for reordering or managing cards quickly.
     - Dragging a card to the top drop zone provides immediate visual feedback, ensuring a fluid and customizable workflow.
   - **Seamless Interaction:**
-    - Both drop zones support smooth drag and drop interactions with animations and pointer event adjustments to prevent interference, ensuring that cards can be dropped reliably regardless of screen position.
+    - Both drop zones support smooth drag-and-drop interactions with animations and pointer event adjustments, ensuring reliable card placement regardless of screen position.

-# 🔒 Admin Panel, TOTP & OpenID Connect (OIDC) Integration
+## 🔒 Admin Panel, TOTP & OpenID Connect (OIDC) Integration

 - **Flexible Authentication:**
   - Supports multiple authentication methods including Form-based Login, Basic Auth, OpenID Connect (OIDC), and TOTP-based Two-Factor Authentication.